psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Revoke Grant

 To revoke a grant, the client sends a HTTP DELETE request to the grant's resource URL.
+The authorization server invalidates the grant and all access and refresh tokens associated with this grant.

 The authorization server responds with a HTTP status code 204 and an empty response body.

 This is illustrated by the following example.